nimuh/biogeoformer/README.md

 git clone https://github.com/nimuh/biogeoformer.git
 ```

+direct to the repository folder and make sure that you are in 'biogeoformer' only and not within any subdirectories
 ```bash
 cd /path/to/biogeoformer/folder
 ```
+run the setup.py script by entering the following command
 ```bash
 pip install -e .
 ```

-* git clone (link here)
-* cd into the biogeoformer folder
-* run the commnand in terminal: 'pip install -e .'
-*

 ### Inference
 * point to biogeoformer/cyc/inference.py